The Agonist

 The Agonist was a Canadian metalcore and melodic death metal band from Montreal, Quebec, formed in 2004.
-The last known lineup consisted of lead guitarist Danny Marino, bassist Chris Kells, drummer Simon Mckay, rhythm guitarist Pascal "Paco" Jobin and lead vocalist Vicky Psarakis, who joined in March 2014 following the departure of vocalist and founding member Alissa White-Gluz.
+The last known lineup consisted of lead guitarist Danny Marino, bassist Chris Kells, drummer Simon Mckay, rhythm guitarist Pascal "Paco" Jobin, and lead vocalist Vicky Psarakis, who joined in March 2014 following the departure of vocalist and founding member Alissa White-Gluz.

-Originally known as the Tempest, the band adopted their current moniker upon their signing to Century Media in 2007.
-The Agonist had released six studio albums; the last, Orphans, was released in September 2019.
-They had shared the stage with bands such as Arsonists Get All the Girls, Epica, the Faceless, Chelsea Grin, Kamelot, and Visions of Atlantis.
+Originally known as the Tempest, the band adopted their current moniker upon signing to Century Media in 2007.
+The Agonist released six studio albums; the last, Orphans, was released in September 2019.
+They shared the stage with bands such as Arsonists Get All the Girls, Epica, the Faceless, Chelsea Grin, Kamelot, and Visions of Atlantis.
 They disbanded in May 2023.

 History

 Once Only Imagined (2004−2008)

 Alissa White-Gluz, the former vocalist of The Agonist.

-The band released their first album Once Only Imagined on August 14, 2007.
-Originally intended as a demo, the release prompted the Agonist to add metal drummer Simon McKay to the band.
-Released August 28, 2007, the video for "Business Suits and Combat Boots" was filmed by acclaimed director David Brodsky (Strapping Young Lad, Gwar, God Forbid).
+The band released their first album, Once Only Imagined, on August 14, 2007.
+Intended as a demo, the release prompted the Agonist to add drummer Simon McKay.
+Released August 28, 2007, the video for "Business Suits and Combat Boots" was filmed by director David Brodsky (Strapping Young Lad, Gwar, God Forbid).
 The video was voted the number 6 video of the year 2007 on MTV2's Headbanger's Ball.

 After releasing the album, the Agonist toured with God Forbid, Arsis, Sonata Arctica, Overkill, Visions of Atlantis, and Enslaved.
-One of the band's tours was disrupted when their equipment trailer was damaged in a blizzard in the Rocky Mountains.
+One of the band's tours was disrupted when a blizzard damaged their equipment trailer in the Rocky Mountains.
 White-Gluz was named one of "the hottest chicks in metal" in the July 2007 issue of Revolver.

 Lullabies for the Dormant Mind (2008−2010)

 The Agonist performing in Helsinki in 2010.

 The band released their second album, Lullabies for the Dormant Mind, in March 2009.
-The mini-video for "...And Their Eulogies Sang Me To Sleep" off the album Lullabies for the Dormant Mind, also filmed by David Brodsky, was released April 18, 2009.
-On April 22, they released the video for "Birds Elope With The Sun," which consists of live concert footage from the band's tour.
-Their third video, for the single, Thank You Pain premiered on the Peta2 Blog on September 3, 2009.
-The band achieved major popularity with the release of Lullabies for the Dormant Mind, mostly for their single / video "Thank You Pain".
+The mini-video for "...And Their Eulogies Sang Me To Sleep", also filmed by David Brodsky, was released April 18, 2009.
+On April 22, they released the video for "Birds Elope With The Sun," consisting of live concert footage from the band's tour.
+Their third video, for the single "Thank You Pain", premiered on the Peta2 Blog on September 3, 2009.
+The band became popular with the release of Lullabies for the Dormant Mind, mostly for their single / video "Thank You Pain".
 The album debuted at No. 105 on the Billboard Heatseeksers album charts.

-Vocalist Alissa White-Gluz appeared in March on Blackguard's album Profugus Mortis on the song "The Sword".
+White-Gluz appeared in March on Blackguard's album Profugus Mortis on the song "The Sword".
 She was again named the "hottest chick in metal" in the May 2009 issue of Revolver.

 While touring Lullabies for the Dormant Mind, the Agonist made their first trips to Mexico, Venezuela, Japan, China, Colombia, and toured Europe.
 They toured with Epica and Scar Symmetry in December 2010.